samueldobbie/troogl-extension/README.md

 ## Privacy

-Troogl doesn't store any data and only operates on the tab you're viewing.
+Troogl doesn't store any data and only runs on the tab you're actively viewing.